cyb3rgh05t/plexinviter-bot/README.md

 Invitarr does not require the applications.commands scope, so you will need to kick and reinvite your Discord bot to your server, making sure to tick both the "bot" and "applications.commands" scopes in the Oauth URL generator.

-PlexAdd uses a slightly different database table than Invitarr.
-PlexAdd will automatically update the Invitarr db table to the current PlexAdd table format, but the new table will no longer be compatible with Invitarr, so backup your app.db before running PlexAdd!
+plexinviter-bot uses a slightly different database table than Invitarr. plexinviter-bot will automatically update the Invitarr db table to the current plexinviter-bot table format, but the new table will no longer be compatible with Invitarr, so backup your app.db before running plexinviter-bot!

 # Migration to Invitarr

-As mentioned in [Migration from Invitarr](#Migration-From-Invitarr), PlexAdd has a slightly different db table than Invitarr.
+As mentioned in [Migration from Invitarr](#Migration-From-Invitarr), plexinviter-bot has a slightly different db table than Invitarr.
 To Switch back to Invitarr, you will have to manually change the table format back.
 Open app.db in a sqlite cli tool or browser like DB Browser, then remove the "jellyfin_username" column, and make the "email" column non-nullable.

 # Contributing